Corionis/CorionisServiceManager/docs/index.md

 ## Acknowledgements
  * The Corionis Service Manager is written using the [AutoIt](https://www.autoitscript.com/) scripting tool.
  * The MSI installer is built with the **free version** of [Advanced Installer](http://www.advancedinstaller.com/).
- * The graphics are created with [GIMP - GNU Image Manipulation Program](https://www.gimp.org/).
+ * The graphics are created with [GIMP, the GNU Image Manipulation Program](https://www.gimp.org/).
+ * The screenshots were taken with [Greenshot](http://getgreenshot.org/).
  * The project is hosted on [GitHub](https://github.com).
  * These pages are served by [GitHub Pages](https://pages.github.com/) and rendered with [Jekyll](https://jekyllrb.com/).
  * And use a (slightly modified) [Tactile](https://pages-themes.github.io/tactile/) theme.